Isaiah 14:4 - Daily Holy Bible Reading

 YESHAYAHU

-Does This Chapter Really Talks About Satan?
+Does This Chapter Really Talk About Satan?

 Well, as it is with earlier prophecies in Isaiah – the church insists it to be Jesus, which is very wrong – here we go again.